MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications.md

     ```xml
     <activity android:name="com.worklight.wlclient.ui.UIActivity" />
     ```

+## Updating the MobileFirst Native SDK
+To update the MobileFirst Native SDK with the latest release, find the release version number and update the `version` property accordingly in the **build.gradle** file.
+See step 4 above.

+SDK releases can be found in the SDK's [JCenter repository](https://bintray.com/bintray/jcenter/com.ibm.mobile.foundation%3Aibmmobilefirstplatformfoundation/view#).

 ## Generated MobileFirst Native SDK artifacts
 Two MobileFirst-related artifacts are available in the Android Studio project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.properties` and the `application-descriptor.json` file.